LLucchini/HoWDe/README.md

 #### Returns

 - A PySpark DataFrame with an additional column `location_type` indicating the detected location type ('H' for Home, 'W' for Work, or None).
+The label is assigned based on whether the location satisfies all filtering criteria within a sliding time window.
+As such, location_type represents a day-level assessment, taking into account observations from neighboring days within the range t \pm \frac{\text{range\_window}}{2}.

 ## Example Usage